bigmlcom/python/docs/index.rst

       'probability': 0.4983498349834984}]

 If ``compact`` is ``True``, only the probabilities themselves are returned, as a list in class name order.
-So this:
+Note that, for reference, the attribute ``Model.class_names`` contains the class names in the appropriate ordering.

-So, for example, the following:
+To illustrate, the following:

 .. code-block:: python